 In today’s eCommerce environment, delivery expectations are high and customers expect to receive the best service possible.
-But, unfortunately, not everything always goes as planned and delivery exceptions happen.
+Unfortunately, not everything always goes as planned and delivery exceptions occur.

 What is a delivery exception?

-With the increase in eCommerce orders in the post-COVID world, delivery and logistics management operations are not up to speed.
+With the boom in eCommerce businesses and online orders in the post-COVID world, logistics management operations for shipping carriers are not up to speed.
 Too often, their logistics software is outdated and simply cannot handle the demand that managing delivery exceptions places on the business.

-This article takes a look at the key reasons why most delivery exceptions happen, why they are a risk to your business, how to mitigate that risk and better manage exceptions (or even better: eliminate them before they happen!).
+This article takes a look at the key reasons why common exceptions happen, why they are a risk to your business, how to mitigate that risk and better manage delivery exceptions (or even better: eliminate them before they happen!).

 What are the different types of delivery exceptions?

-Delivery exceptions occur on a daily basis and for a variety of reasons:
+Delivery exceptions happen on a daily basis and for a variety of reasons:

 7 common causes of delivery exceptions: